Serj-Sxhx/Vaults/01 Projects/The ecosystem for self-directed, lifelong learners..md

 ### Innovation ecosystems and learning ecosystems

-> “Where you have the diversity of players required for an innovation ecosystem you will also have the conditions for a learning ecosystem” Rosie Clayton
+> “Where you have the diversity of players required for an innovation ecosstem you will also have the conditions for a learning ecosystem” Rosie Clayton

 # What is a learning ecosystem